Texas Senate Bill 8: Expanding 287(g)—Mandamus as a Check on Overreach

 Key components of the bill’s framework include:

 • Expanded local-federal collaboration: Increasing the number of jurisdictions authorized to enter into 287(g) agreements, thereby empowering more local law enforcement officers to perform immigration enforcement duties under ICE supervision and training.
+This expansion promotes operational consistency, accountability, and standardized enforcement practices across participating agencies.

 What is 287(g) and Why Expand It?